sl4m/skim.cc/_posts/2010-07-27-pairing-and-ttt-stories.markdown

   -- pairing
 ---

-Paul needed a pair today so he asked me and I gladly accepted.
-The last time I paired with Paul when I was in the 8th Light office for the first time before the apprenticeship offer.
-It was great to pairing with him because I get more exposure to the framework I really want to know inside out - Rails.
+Paul asked me if I wanted to pair with him and I gladly accepted.
+The last time I paired with Paul was when I was in the 8th Light office for the first time before the apprenticeship offer.
+It was great pairing with him because I get more exposure to the Rails framework and other tools associated with it.
 For a couple of hours, we worked on a story and created acceptance tests using Cucumber and generated a controller, model, view with its respective specs.
 It was great getting some exposure to the variety of tools used in Rails projects.
 I had the opportunity to ask Paul many questions and he was kind enough to answer them all and elaborately.

 ![TTT New Look](/images/ttt_new_look.jpg)